Important Admission Dates

 What types of critical experience are applicable and which type is best?

 Experience as an RN in surgical, medical, trauma, neonatal, cardiovascular, neuro, burn or pediatric ICU is acceptable, as is coronary care unit experience.
 Each of these practice areas brings its own advantages in terms of preparation of the nurse.
 As a CRNA student, you’ll care for patients who are neonatal to 100 years old, and you’ll have to be equally comfortable with drug dosing, age-related factors and more for all of them.
 A NICU nurse will likely make an easy transition to adapting to pediatric anesthesia, while the former coronary care unit (CCU) nurse should find it a breeze to evaluate ECG and stress test results prior to cardiac surgery.
-The program will help all students bridge the gaps between their past experience and this broader set of responsibilities.
+The program will help all residents bridge the gaps between their past experience and this broader set of responsibilities.

 No one area is perfect in terms of previous experience, although a surgical ICU (SICU) will give you familiarity with many aspects of anesthesia care, anesthetic medications and postoperative complications.
 If you’re considering a job change to better prepare for CRNA school, you might want to change areas to give yourself a broader experience base.
 For example, if you are in a small medical ICU (MICU) and you are going to move to a larger critical care unit to get better experience, consider going to SICU to increase both your breadth and depth of experience.